-In our opinion, the Authority complied, in all material respects, with the local government investment policies required by Section 218.415, Florida Statutes, during the year ended September 30, 2023.
+In our opinion, the Authority complied, in all material respects, with the local government investment policies required by Section 218.415, Florida Statutes, during the year ended September 30, 2024.

-The purpose of this report is to comply with the audit requirements of Section 218.415, Florida Statutes, and Rules of the Auditor General.
+The purpose of this report is to comply with the audit requirements of Section 218.415, Florida Statutes, and Rules of the Auditor General, and it is not suitable for any other purpose.

-Alente & Moran, PLLC
+Plante & Moran, PLLC